mongodb/docs/source/includes/mms-config-props.rst

      - The priority of the member during elections.

    * - ``processes.processType``
-     - The type of process.
-Value will be :manual:`mongod </reference/program/mongod/#bin.mongod>`.
+     - Type of process.
+Value will be
+       :manual:`mongod </reference/program/mongod/#bin.mongod>`.

    * - ``processes.slaveDelay``
-     - The number of seconds behind the primary that the replica set member should lag.
+     - Number of seconds behind the primary that the replica set member should lag.

    * - ``processes.version``